About This Journal

 The editors of Akesis appreciate receiving original works in the form of nonfiction, fiction, poetry, art (paintings, drawings, photography, etc.) and audio/visual media.
 Literary works should not exceed 3 pages or 1,500 words.
 Submission is limited to one work per person per issue.
 All submissions must relate to the chosen prompt for the issue unless otherwise indicated.
 Editors retain the right to limit the number of published submissions.

 Important Note about Patient Privacy: Please review and abide by HIPPA guidelines when submitting your work.
 Patient confidentiality is extremely important; therefore, please ask permission, if possible, from patients before submitting their stories and please change identifiable information so as to maintain patient privacy.

 Note: Deadline and publication dates may vary; please check the Submission Guidelines page for current deadlines and publication dates.

-- Spring Issue (January, February, March): Published March 15th
+- Winter Issue (January, February, March, April): Published April 15th

-- Winter Issue (October, November, December): Published December 15th
+- Fall Issue (September, October, November, December): Published December 15th

 *Initial publication included four issues per year: Spring, Winter, Summer, and Fall; 2019 marked the official switch to three issues per year.
 The first and third volumes of Akesis consist of three issues, with no Summer issue published.